 The Commonwealth Blue Charter is an agreement by all 53 Commonwealth countries to actively co-operate to solve ocean-related problems and meet commitments for sustainable ocean development.

 The Charter of the Commonwealth – signed by Queen Elizabeth II in 2013 – provides the underlying principles for the Blue Charter, ensuring that the Commonwealth takes a fair, equitable, inclusive and sustainable approach to ocean economic development and protection.

 Commonwealth Blue Charter Action Groups are member-driven, led by ‘Champion’ countries.
-At the Commonwealth Heads of Government meeting in April 2018, 11 countries stepped forward to be Champions on eight topics they identified as priorities.
-Action Groups will unlock the power of 53 nations and guide the development of tools and training, they are: Aquaculture, Blue Economy, Coral Reef Protection and Restoration, Mangrove Ecosystems and Livelihoods, Marine Protected Areas, Ocean Acidification, Ocean and Climate Change, Ocean Observations and Marine Plastic Pollution.
+To date, 12 countries have stepped forward to be Champions on nine topics they identified as priorities.
+Action Groups will unlock the power of 53 nations and guide the development of tools and training, they are: Aquaculture, Blue Economy, Coral Reef Protection and Restoration, Mangrove Ecosystems and Livelihoods, Marine Protected Areas, Ocean Acidification, Ocean and Climate Change, Ocean Observation, Sustainable Aquaculture and Sustainable Blue Economy.